sameerrai1959-bit/GA02/README.md

 ## Assignment Overview

 This repository contains the complete solution for the Masai Graded Assignment: QuickPay FinTech Operations Case Study.
-It covers data cleaning, SQL analysis, Python reconciliation, JSON normalization, and a Looker Studio dashboard.
+It covers data cleaning, SQL analysis, Python reconciliation, JSON normalizatioNNNNn, and a Looker Studio dashboardDDDD.

 ## Tools Used